 There are three stages of bedsores you will want to look out for if you have a loved one in a nursing home setting:

 - Stage 1 – Skin reddens and feels warm and hard to the touch.

 - Stage 2 – Wound advances creating a shallow crater, which is open to infection

 - Stage 3 – Wound loses the top most layers of the skin and subcutaneous tissue suffers necrosis, causing the cells to die quickly

-- Stage 4 – Necrosis reaches below the uppermost layers of the skin, often exposing muscle, bone and ligaments.
+- Stage 4 – Necrosis reaches below the uppermost layers of the skin, often exposing muscle, bone, and ligaments.

-If your loved one is resident of a nursing home facility, hospital or assisted living center and exhibits the signs of bed sores, it is important that you contact an experienced nursing home injury attorney who can assist in investigating conditions and treatment in the home or facility, get you the help you need to protect your loved one, and recover damages for their injuries.
+If your loved one is a resident of a nursing home facility, hospital, or assisted living center and exhibits the signs of bed sores, it is important that you contact an experienced nursing home injury attorney who can assist in investigating conditions and treatment in the home or facility, get you the help you need to protect your loved one, and recover damages for their injuries.
 Call the attorneys of Panio Law Offices in Chicago at (708) 928-8680 today.
 We will work hard to ensure you receive the highest compensation level for damages in your case, and we do not collect a fee unless we recover an award for you.